Atlas-Lumi/DIY_by_Santana/README.md

 # DIY by Santana
 This is a mod for The Long Dark by Hinterland Studio, Inc.

-Created by stmSantana, updated by Atlas Lumi
+Created by stmSantana, updated by Atlas Lumi and Digitalzombie

 ## Important
 - Changing the color of furniture no longer works.